aiditz/hass-device-computer/README.md

-ѕриложение служит дл€ интеграции машины на Windows в Home Assistant.
+App allows you to integrate your Windows machine with Home Assistant.

 *Installation*